gwdg/matrix-doc/content/encryption/_index.en.md

 The option to enable encryption for a room can never be taken back, the room has to be deleted and recreated!

-Now the encrypted exchange can begin.
+Now you can start chatting with end-to-end encryption!
 If you want to verify the correctness of the keys and to document this trustworthiness digitally, you first have to unfold the sidebar by clicking on the person symbol in the upper right corner:

 ![open the list of persons in the room](/images/04_RoomPeople_en.png)